oupo1337/httpmock/README.md

 HTTPMock is a library to easily mock your http clients and describe their behavior.

-It's designed to be as simple as possible, first you describe the client behavior :
+It's designed to be as simple as possible, first you describe the client behavior:
- - How many calls should it do ?
-On which path ?
+ - How many calls should it make?
+On which path?
- - What status should it return ?
+ - What HTTP status codes should it return?
- - Should it receive headers ?
-Query parameters ?
-A body ?
+ - Should it receive headers?
+Query parameters?
+A body?

 You can now use the mock client as a regular HTTP client in your code.

 Finally, you check that all expected calls were done with the mock client by the tested code.

 ## Examples